Strength Training and Jedi Mind Tricks In the Gym

 Mental imagery impacts many cognitive processes in the brain: motor control, attention, perception, planning, and memory.
 The brain is essentially training for actual performance during the visualization process.
 This happens because when the mind anticipates movement it marshalls all sorts of physiological responses ahead of that movement.
 This phenomenon works even on an unconscious level.
 For instance, when you decide to get up from a seated position, your brain instructs your circulatory system to funnel extra blood into your legs, long before you begin to move.
 That way when you stand up, you won’t pass out.

-In the 1970’s the Soviets were widely using visualization techniques (mental rehearsal) in many of their athletic programs.
-Today it is common place throughout the world of sport.
+In the 1970s the Soviets were widely using visualization techniques (mental rehearsal) in many of their athletic programs.
+Today it is commonplace throughout the world of sport.
 It is usually part of the training foundation of all top athletes.
 The process involves creating vivid, highly detailed internal images and run-throughs of the entire event, engaging all their senses in this mental rehearsal.
 Golfer, Jack Nicklaus once said, “I never hit a shot, not even in practice, without having a very sharp in-focus picture of it in my head”.
 Arnold Schwarzenegger, Muhammad Ali, Micheal Phelps, Kobe Bryant and Micheal Jordan are part of a large group of elite professional athletes and Olympians who practice some form of mental visualization.
 Feltz and Landers published a meta-analysis of 60 studies that evaluated the use of visualization in mental practice and found a significant improvement in performance when used.

-One of my favorite experiments was detailed in the book “Mental Imagery” 1969 by Alan Richardson.
+One of my favorite experiments as detailed in the book “Mental Imagery” 1969 by Alan Richardson.
 (Side note: I’m not sure this was ever published in a proper peer reviewed journal).
-The aim of the experiment was to observe the effects visualization on basketball foul shots.
+The aim of the experiment was to observe the effects of visualization on basketball foul shots.
 Richardson separated a cohort into 3 groups and ran the experiment for 20 days as detailed below:

 The first group would practice 20 minutes every day.